University of Białystok: Independent university

 In February 1997, Minister of National Education Professor Jerzy Wiatr approved a decision that had been rejected just two months earlier.
 Soon after, the government led by Prime Minister Włodzimierz Cimoszewicz adopted a resolution to establish the university.
 On May 14, 1997, the Senate of the University of Warsaw unanimously voted in favour of granting the Białystok Branch of the University of Warsaw independence with a resolution declaring that the university would be established in October of the same year.
 The University of Warsaw Senate set the condition that at least one of the faculties would have the right to confer habilitations (the Faculty of Law).
 The Rector of the University of Warsaw, prof. Włodzimierz Siwicki, though skeptical, agreed.
 On June 1, the Sejm of the Republic of Poland passed the Act on the Establishment of the University of Białystok, which was signed-into-law in August by the President of Poland.
-On October 1, 1997 the university opened the academic for the first time as a fully independent institution.
+On October 1, 1997, the university opened the academic for the first time as a fully independent institution.

+In March 2006, city mayor, Ryszard Tur, in a letter to Professor Jerzy Nikitorowicz, Rector of the University of Białystok, proposed a 33-hectare plot on Ciołkowskiego Street as the site for the construction of a new campus which would be the future base of the university, uniting a number of buildins located throughout the city.
+He also promised that the investment would be included in the currently revised spatial development plan.
+On June 8, 2006, at the Wedding Palace in Białystok, Tur formally signed an agreement with Professor Jerzy Nikitorowicz regarding the construction of the University of Białystok Campus.
+Construction of the campus began in 2008.

 The university has a branch in Vilnius, Lithuania.